aurora-is-near/doc.aurora.dev/blog/create-virtual-chain.md

 ### Adding a chain to your wallet

-To add your chain to your Metamask, just click the 'Add to Metamask' button on "Chain Settings" page.
+To add your chain to your MetaMask, just click the 'Add to MetaMask' button on "Chain Settings" page.

 You can find it at the "Chain details" section, right below the same-named label seen on the screenshot above.